google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Array block generator

-In this step you will build the generator for the array block.
+This step will build the generator for the array block.
 You will learn how to indent code and handle a variable number of inputs.

 The array block uses a mutator to dynamically change the number of inputs it has.